a17sol/ProHiC/README.md

 2. Use conda environment.
 It is safe, but a bit more difficult.

 ##### If you don't have pip on your computer
-pip always came with python, but in case you need, you can use
+pip always come with python, but in case you need, you can use
 ```
 sudo apt install python3-pip
 ```